Q. How much are Girl Scout Cookies?

 Q. When is Cookie Training?

-A. For the 2014 Cookie Season, Cookie Entrepreneurial Training, for Troop Cookie Managers, Service Unit Cookie Managers and Troop Leaders, new and returning, will be held October 14 and 16, 2013.
+A. For the 2016 Cookie Season, Cookie Entrepreneurial Training, for Troop Cookie Managers, Service Unit Cookie Managers and Troop Leaders, new and returning, will be held in October.
 Basic Cookie Training will be held in early November.

 Q. I’m a returning Cookie Manager.
 Do I have to sign the agreement form again?